willyweather/slate/source/index.html.md

 size | int | | The total number of available days of data start | int | | The index of the start of the current forecast

-## Forecast Graphs - Sunrise/Sunset
+## Graph - GET - Forecast Graphs - Sunrise/Sunset

 > Example Query String Request